 As humans, we know we are conscious because we experience and feel things.
-Yet scientists and great thinkers are unable to explain what consciousness is and they are equally baffled about where it comes from.
+But we are still unable to explain exactly what consciousness is or where it comes from.

-"Consciousness — or better, conscious experience — is obviously a part of reality," said Johannes Kleiner, a mathematician and theoretical physicist at the Munich Center For Mathematical Philosophy, Germany.
+"Consciousness — or better, conscious experience — is obviously a part of reality," Johannes Kleiner, a mathematician and theoretical physicist at the Munich Center For Mathematical Philosophy, Germany, shared in an interview.
 "We're all having it but without understanding how it relates to the known physics, our understanding of the universe is incomplete."

 With that in mind, Kleiner is hoping math will enable him to precisely define consciousness.
 Working with colleague Sean Tull, a mathematician at the University of Oxford, U.K., the pair are being driven, to some degree, by a philosophical point of view called panpsychism.